christophernhill/gmao_mitgcm_couplng/experiments/readme.md

-Udi is starting from c1440_llc2160_01, which is tagged to checkpoint67h and checkpoint_0_Z Will make new tagless (for time being) copy in c1440_llc2160_02 (We will tag when we have the production running)
-The experiments are running under /nobackupp11/dmenemen/DYAMOND/DYAMOND_01
+Udi is starting from c1440_llc2160_01, which is tagged to checkpoint67h and checkpoint_0_Z Will make new tagless (for time being) copy in c1440_llc2160_02 (We will tag when we have the production running) Udi's experiments ran under /nobackupp11/dmenemen/DYAMOND/DYAMOND_01 and DYAMOND_02

+Timing tests for ocean-only are in MITgcm_contrib/llc_hires/llc_2160

-Dimitris will reproduce c1440_llc2160_02 at coarser resolution in c90_llc90_05 for I/O and tidal experiments.
+Reproduce c1440_llc2160_02 at coarser resolution in c90_llc90_05 for I/O and tidal experiments.
-(take it without the tag)

-Timing tests for ocean-only will come from MITgcm_contrib/llc_hires/llc_2160 but needs to be modified fro more up-to-date MITgcm code and then to include Bron's latest I/O code from MITgcm_contrib/llc_hires/llc_90 and it also needs to include online tidal computations

-Dimitris to provide conversion from heff to energy for sea ice and hsnow Joules / m^2
+GEOS-5 boundary conditions for experiments/c1440_llc2160_01 are in /nobackup/estrobac/geos5/ICDIR/c1440_llc2160_01_data/geos/*
+There may also be a copy inside  DYAMOND_01 folder (irestart folder?)

+Will need to replace some of the "ln -s" with "cp" because GEOS overwrites on its initial conditions.

+Udi started a new experiment in /nobackupp11/dmenemen/DYAMOND/DYAMOND_02 File make_exp.sh has sed commands to change gcm_run.j, CAP.rc and AGCM.rc.
+Udi was in the middle of preparing this experiment so maybe not complete.
+In particular, we may need to copy the mit_input folder and the GEOS initial conditions.

+Later we will need to change HISTORY.rc to match the DYAMOND request and also do something similar in MITgcm.

 =============================================================